Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation

 Thus we assume that the coordinates of our self-B\"acklund curves satisfy the Lam\'e equation, the Hill equation whose potential is an elliptic function.
 In Section \ref{subsect:solLam} we construct these curves and describe the conditions on the parameters for which the curves are self-B\"acklund.
 This work is analogous to the one done by F. Wegner.
 In Section \ref{subsect:deform} we show that central conics indeed admit a deformation into self-B\"acklund centroaffine curves for each $\alpha$ appearing in Theorem \ref{thm:infdef}.

+Section \ref{sect:selfBP} concerns self-B\"acklund centroaffine polygons.
+We start by showing that the $c$-relations on centroaffine curves satisfy the Bianchi permutability property (Theorem \ref{thm:Bianchi}).

-Section \ref{sect:polygonsrig} concerns self-B\"acklund centroaffine polygons.
-We describe a discrete version of B\"acklund transformation on centroaffine polygons.
-Theorem \ref{triv} lists some pairs $(n,k)$ for which non-trivial self-B\"acklund polygons do not exist, and some pairs for which they do.
+We describe a discrete version of B\"acklund transformation on centroaffine polygons (this transformation is studied in detail in \cite{AFT}).
+Theorem \ref{triv} presents some pairs $(n,k)$ for which non-trivial self-B\"acklund polygons do not exist, and some pairs for which they do.
 We also describe necessary and sufficient conditions for the existence of non-trivial infinitesimal deformations of regular centroaffine $n$-gons in the class of self-B\"acklund polygons.
 Similar results were known for bicycle polygons, see \cite{Tab06}.

 In Appendix A we connect centroaffine geometry with another geometry associated with the group $\SLt$, two-dimensional hyperbolic geometry.
 We assign to a centroaffine curve a curve in the hyperbolic plane, it dual.
-The centroaffine curvature $p$ of a curve and the curvature $\kappa$ of its dual are related by the equation $(1+p)(1+\kappa)=2$.
+The centroaffine curvature $p$ of a curve and the curvature $\kappa$ of its dual in $H^2$ are related by the equation $(1+p)(1+\kappa)=2$.